 Nothing.
 Just the usual refuse to be found in wooded sites less travelled.
-Plastic oil drums, strongbow bottles and tyres mainly.
+Plastic oil drums, strongbow bottles, baccy packets and tyres.
 There are a few ditches – for drainage probably – but little else of interest.
 I left after half hour or so fairly disappointed and leaning to the conclusion that our story was groundless.

 Nagged by feeling of incompletion I thought to dig a bit on the net and found that the investigation was not over.